clari3d/positions/readme.md

 - C-x j p: switch to the previous position, if any
 - C-x j r: remove all the stored positions
 - C-x j s: store the current cursor position
-- C-x j l: list all the positions"
+- C-x j l: list all the positions

 # Author